renaros/de-challenge-invoices/README.md

 #### Proposed Architecture
 Here I suggest an orchestrator like Airflow to run the jobs on a schedule, Spark for processing, MinIO (or S3) as the storage layer and Hive (or Redshift Spectrum) to query the output.
 The pipeline in Airflow would be responsible for:
-* Querying the source table (that can be a replica to not impact production table).
+* Querying the source table (that can be a replica to not impact the production table).
 * Apply the necessary transformations (in my example I'm developing the logic directly in the query)
 * Using PySpark the results are exported to parquet files and stored in MinIO, partitioned by month and business id.
 The advantage of this approach is that parquet files can be read by Redshift Spectrum for analytics purposes (ad-hoc analysis and dashboards).
-Thinking on a cloud environment, the same result could be obtained using Airflow hosted on EC2 or AWS Glue for orchestration, Spark instances in AWS, S3 for storage and Redshift Spectrum for Data Lake / Warehousing (or its equivalent in other cloud providers).
+Thinking in a cloud environment, the same result could be obtained using Airflow hosted on EC2 or AWS Glue for orchestration, Spark instances in AWS, S3 for storage and Redshift Spectrum for Data Lake / Warehousing (or its equivalent in other cloud providers).

 ### Use Case 3: Join this table with other sources for analytics purposes (not necessarily structured data)
-Here I'm assuming other sources could use ETL processes to store information into a Redshift instance or using S3 to store unstructured data.
+I'm assuming other sources could use ETL processes to store information into a Redshift instance or using S3 to store unstructured data.

 #### Proposed Architecture
 As described before in use case 2, using files hosted in S3 with Redshift Spectrum and structured tables in Redshift allows us to join structured and unstructured tables together, making it possible to provide better insights from data.

 ### Use Case 4: Execute a risk model whenever a new invoice is created
-The sooner we run risk models on the invoices the better to prevent fraud and strange behaviours, so I believe the best approach here is to use some kind of streaming near real time approach.
+The sooner we run risk models on the invoices, the better it is to prevent fraud and strange behaviors.
+Therefore, the best approach here would be using some kind of streaming near real time approach.

 #### Proposed Architecture
 The solution I developed is using a Kafka topic to manage the messages from invoice and Debezium for CDC (change data capture).
-Using this approach we are able to stream each insert in the table and consume this information by executing an algorithm for risk model.
+Using this approach we are able to stream each insert in the table and consume this information by executing an algorithm for the risk model.
 There are some extra advantages with this approach, for example:
 * Performing extra tasks besides running the risk model, such as notifying the client about status change or updating analytics KPIs near real time
 * Can be easily hosted in the cloud, using Amazon MSK or alternatives such as Amazon Kinesis.